Oklahoma jail inmate bites off parts of officer’s ears

 Sheriff’s department spokesman Mark Opgrande says Buford punched and kicked the detention officer several times before biting off portions of his ears and trying to gouge out one of the officer’s eyes.
 Buford was eventually subdued by other detention officers.

-The officer was treated was treated at a hospital and is recovering at home.
+The officer was treated at a hospital and is recovering at home.
 He is a five-year veteran of the department.
 His name wasn’t released.

 Most Read Nation & World Stories